-We are pleased to welcome Ceren Bingol as the interim Architect-in-Residence through the 2017-18 academic year.
-Read more about Bingol here.
+We are pleased to welcome Gretchen Wilkins as the Architect-in-Residence.
+Read more about Wilkins here.

 Over the past 30 years, the Architecture Department at Cranbrook Academy of Art has developed a reputation for questioning the boundaries of architecture as a discipline.
 Encompassing the profession of architecture and urbanism, as well as the art of shaping the cultural and built environment, the Architecture Department at Cranbrook is a truly multi-disciplinary environment immersed in the breadth and depth of the Academy’s nine other Master of Fine Arts departments.
 There is no subject matter, formal exploration, material investigation or means of representation that is outside the realm of critical production at Cranbrook.
 Architectural making and thinking are invariably applied to domains within and beyond the discipline in order to posit the way architecture affects change in the world.
 In the department, we seek to respond to the complexities of the ever-changing cultural condition by engaging in critical thinking and discussions that offer openness, inquisition, rigor and a healthy dose of skepticism.
 We value diversity of thought and welcome diverging voices into the conversation.

 Our immediate context within the Academy and expanded relationship with the city of Detroit are both sources of inspiration and laboratories for investigation.
 While the immersive environment of the Academy offers a place of solitude and focus for the pursuit of individual projects, we believe that architecture is a collaborative process and perhaps the most public of all arts.